rancherlabs/support-tools/gen_kubeconfig/README.md

 ### This script will generate kubeconfig file using certificates

+This script should be executed from a working control plane node.

 The generated kubeconfig file will authenticate directly with the k8s API server.

 ![](image.png)